freemanlovelace/HTMLAccentMapper/README.md

 # HTMLAccentMapper
-This project allow you to use accent on QWERTY keyboard by mapping HTML accent encoding pattern
+HTMLAccentMapper is an open-source project designed to enhance the usability of QWERTY keyboards by seamlessly integrating HTML accent encoding patterns.
+This tool allows users to effortlessly input accented characters in their text by recognizing and mapping HTML accent entities.
+Whether you're a multilingual writer, developer, or simply looking to improve your keyboard experience, HTMLAccentMapper simplifies the process of accent input.